awsdocs/iam-user-guide/doc_source/reference_iam-quotas.md

 ## IAM object quotas<a name="reference_iam-quotas-entities"></a>

-AWS allows you to request an increase to default quotas for IAM entities\.
-You can use Service Quotas to manage your IAM quotas\.
-For adjustable IAM quotas, you can request a quota increase\.
-Smaller increases are automatically approved in Service Quotas and are completed within a few minutes\.
-Larger requests above the [maximum autoapproved increase](#autoapproved) are submitted to AWS Support\.
-Some adjustable quotas can't be increased above the maximum autoapproved increase amount\.
-You can track your request case in the AWS Support console\.
+Quotas, also referred to as limits in AWS, are the maximum values for the resources, actions, and items in your AWS account\.
+Use Service Quotas to manage your IAM quotas\.
+You can request an increase to default quotas for adjustable IAM quotas\.
+Requests up to the [maximum allowed increase](#autoapproved) are automatically approved and are completed within a few minutes\.

 To request a quota increase, sign in to the AWS Management Console and open the Service Quotas console at [https://console\.aws\.amazon\.com/servicequotas/](https://console.aws.amazon.com/servicequotas/)\.
 In the navigation pane, choose **AWS services**\.
 On the navigation bar, choose the **US East \(N\.
 Virginia\)** Region\.
 Then search for **IAM**\.
 Choose **AWS Identity and Access Management \(IAM\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.